zigius/docs/content/docs/reference/pkg/kubernetes/node/v1beta1/runtimeclass.md

         <span class="property-indicator"></span>
         <span class="property-type">Dictionary&lt;string, string&gt;</span>
     </dt>
-    <dd>{{% md %}}nodeSelector lists labels that must be present on nodes that support this RuntimeClass.
+    <dd>nodeSelector lists labels that must be present on nodes that support this RuntimeClass.
 Pods using this RuntimeClass can only be scheduled to a node matched by this selector.
 The RuntimeClass nodeSelector is merged with a pod's existing nodeSelector.
-Any conflicts will cause the pod to be rejected in admission.{{% /md %}}</dd>
+Any conflicts will cause the pod to be rejected in admission.</dd>

     <dt class="property-optional"
             title="Optional">